 “Whilst all this was happening right in the midst of a lockdown, I couldn’t be more proud of how my children were handling everything.
 They were at home due to the pandemic, so they saw most of what I was going through.
 I’ve had really dark days, but I have also had days where I have laughed about things with my husband, my parents and my children who have helped me to get through this.”

-Claire has already begun fundraising and is calling on others to join the team and take the plunge with her!
-Every pound raised at the Liverpool Cathedral Abseil for Clatterbridge will help to fund life-saving research and the best care at our centres across the region.To sign up to this year's Liverpool Cathedral Abseil, visit https://www.clatterbridgecc.nhs.uk/charity/events/Challenge-Events/liverpool-cathedral-abseil.
+Claire helped to raise over £600 for Clatterbridge Cancer Charity, and was joined in celebration with her family.
+Every pound raised at the Liverpool Cathedral Abseil for Clatterbridge will help to fund life-saving research and the best care at our centres across the region and if you'd like to join Team Clatterbridge at our next Liverpool Cathedral Abseil event, please visit https://www.clatterbridgecc.nhs.uk/charity/events/Challenge-Events/liverpool-cathedral-abseil.